Thought Leadership • August 29, 2025

 Among the many forms that a foreign private issuer has to file with the Securities and Exchange Commission, or SEC, is Form F-1.
 Discover the key components of the SEC Form F-1, the reasons for this form and tips on how to file.

-What Is SEC Form F-1?
+What is SEC Form F-1?

 Form F-1 is required for foreign companies that wish to be listed on a US stock exchange, such as the New York Stock Exchange or NASDAQ.
 Form F-1 is also referred to as a Registration Statement.

-This form dates to the Securities Exchange Act of 1933 and is one of several forms developed for the purposes of disclosing important information to investors and increasing transparency within the broader financial markets.
+This form dates to the Securities Act of 1933 and is one of several forms developed for the purposes of disclosing important information to investors and increasing transparency within the broader financial markets.

-Specifically, this form is intended to reduce securities fraud among foreign issuers by ensuring that investors have the same key points of information about foreign-issued investments as domestic investments listed on the US exchanges.
+Specifically, this form is intended to reduce securities fraud among foreign issuers by ensuring that investors have the same key points of detailed information about foreign-issued investments as domestic investments listed on the US exchanges.

 Key Components of SEC Form F-1